 Your Ultimate Guide to Different Types of Coffee

 We’ve all been there, standing in line at a favorite coffeeshop, sweating because we’re not entirely sure of the difference between a cold brew vs. a classic iced coffee.
 Oh gosh, I know I have.
-Good news: we’re covering everything from the difference of Arabica and Robusta coffee beans to all the ways to brew your favorite cup of joe.
+Good news: we’re covering everything on the different types of coffee, from the difference of Arabica and Robusta coffee beans to all the ways to brew your favorite cup of joe.
 Hold on tight.
 We’re diving deep into your morning go-to drink.

 Sydney Watson/Taste of Home